I-1-3-12.Referrals From the Office of the Inspector General Regarding Suspected Misconduct and Criminal Violations

 ODAR gives these investigations priority attention as the OIG Allegation Management and Fugitive Enforcement Division must generally be notified of the disposition of the issue within 90 days.

-Unless otherwise noted in the referral, OIG referrals are merely allegations and do not imply or establish any findings, including findings regarding credibility.
+Unless otherwise noted in the referral, OIG referrals are merely allegations and do not imply or establish any findings.
 It is ODAR's responsibility to promptly investigate the allegation, determine its validity, and pursue the appropriate course of action.
 As explained in this section, if ODAR uncovers a criminal violation during its investigation, it will send the matter directly to an OIG Office of Investigations Field Division (FD) and take no further action unless the FD notifies ODAR to continue the administrative investigation.

 B. Hearing Level Referrals